Prime and polynomial distances in colourings of the plane: Polynomial distances

+We will consider the minimum value of $g_N$ within each interval $N[i]$.
+For convenience, let us write $m_{N,i}$ for the minimum of $g_N(k)$ over all $k \in N[i]$.
+This notation will let us split up the sum over $N[i]$ into a positive part (which must be fairly small because the value of $g_N$ cannot change much within an interval), and a remaining part to which we will apply Lemma~\ref{lem:minor1}.
+More formally, notice that for any $i \in \{1,2,\ldots, \lfloor \sqrt{N}\rfloor\}$ and $\alpha \in \mathbb{R}$, we have Since $g_N$ is positive and $|e(\alpha f(j))| \leq 1$ for each $j$, we obtain Thus, for any positive integer $N$ and real number $\alpha$,

-We consider these two sums separately, beginning with the one on the right since it does not depend on $\alpha$.
+We consider these two sums separately, beginning with the one on the left since it does not depend on $\alpha$.
 Since each part $N[i]$ has size at most $2\sqrt{N}$, we have Thus, by Lemma~\ref{lem:polyDer}, we have

-It just remains to evaluate the first sum.
+It just remains to evaluate the second sum.
 By Lemma~\ref{lem:minor1} and the fact that each part $N[i]$ has size at least $\lfloor\sqrt{N}\rfloor$,

 Since $\lim_{N \rightarrow \infty}\sum_{j=1}^{N}g_N(j)=1$ by Lemma~\ref{lem:avgPoly}, this completes the proof of Lemma~\ref{poly minor}. \end{proof}

 Finally, we use these exponential sum estimates to bound the independence density in the Cayley graph $G(\mathbb{Z}^2, \pm AD_{Q!, k})$.
 Recall from the beginning of the section that $A = f(\mathbb{N})$ and, for each positive integer $N$, we write $A_N = \{f(1), f(2), \ldots, f(N)\}$.